-Each interviewer was required to upload encrypted survey data to CBG servers every day they were active in the field.
+Each interviewer was required to upload encrypted survey data to Reach Aotearoa servers every day they were active in the field.
 The files consisted of all changes that had been made to the Sample Manager database residing on the interviewer's laptop since the last upload.
 For example, this could include new survey data, information on contact attempts or new household outcome coding.

-Once received at CBG, the files were decrypted and checked before being processed into a SAS data warehouse.
-A number of datasets resided within the warehouse pertaining to survey data collected via the TSS questionnaire, exit questions (recorded directly into the Sample Manager) and other survey metrics recorded by the interviewer (e.g. respondent information and outcome coding).
+Once received at Reach Aotearoa, the files were decrypted and checked before being processed into a SAS data warehouse.
+A number of datasets resided within the warehouse pertaining to survey data collected via the Askia questionnaire, household composition questions (recorded directly into the Sample Manager) and other survey metrics recorded by the interviewer (e.g. respondent information and outcome coding).